OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 As you can see, these two seeming trivial security exercises become unmanageable very quickly, and we haven’t even discussed rate limiting, network segmentation, distributed tracing...

-## Hell Is Not Being Able to Describe Your Environments
+## Hell is not being able to describe your environments

 Most non-functional requirements eventually need to be expressed in the form of security, networking, or monitoring rules, and these rules need to be defined per environment.
 It seems obvious, but this implies that you need to be able to define environments.